felipesergios/felipesergios/README.md

 <br />

-### More about me...
+# More about me...

-- 💻 I have worked with AWS, Docker and Ansible.
+- 💻 I work with Debian and I love the free software ecosystem
-- ⚡ Fun fact: I make Shell Scripts to do boring tasks 🤣...
+- ⚡ Curiosity: I make Shell Scripts to do boring tasks 🤣 ...